jdi-docs/jdi-light/source/includes/_documentation.md

 ![Menu items HTML example](../images/bootstrap/dropdown-menu-items-html.png)

-You can also create non-interactive dropdown items with .dropdown-item-text.
+You can also create non-interactive dropdown items with ``.dropdown-item-text``.
 Feel free to style further with custom CSS or text utilities.

 ![Non-interactive items example](../images/bootstrap/dropdown-non-interactive-items.png)